4thTech EIC/SME instrument 2020 Accelerator

-As the main 4thtech solution, blockchain eDelivery protocol leverages trust provided by the blockchain and provides secure, immutable, instant cross-border electronic data and document exchange.
-The fully-featured protocol is capable of; (1) connecting senders and recipients by executing blockchain electronic data and documents exchange (i.e. blockchain eDelivery); (2) performing blockchain eDelivery based on the current CEF (i.e. Connecting Europe Facility); (3) archiving securely encrypted data and documents off-chain, and (4) following the EU GDPR guidelines.
+As the main 4thTech solution, data exchange protocol leverages trust provided by the blockchain and provides secure, immutable, instant cross-border electronic data and document exchange.
+The fully-featured protocol is capable of; (1) connecting senders and recipients by executing blockchain electronic data and documents exchange (i.e., blockchain eDelivery); (2) performing blockchain eDelivery based on the current CEF (i.e. Connecting Europe Facility); (3) archiving securely encrypted data and documents off-chain, and (4) following the EU GDPR guidelines.

 Blockchain Notarisation Service (part of DEN-BES)

-4thtech Notarisation service is a by-product of eDelivery protocol and digital identity mechanism and can leverage the power of cross-DLT blockchains to facilitate source and time confirmation for digital data and documents.
-The 4thtech blockchain Notarisation service is also capable of; (1) storing and timestamping a digital data or document; (2) providing the verification of the digital data or document authenticity, and; (3) providing access and review of the Notarisation details.
+4thTech Notarisation service is a by-product of data exchange protocol and digital identity mechanism and can leverage the power of blockchains to facilitate source and time confirmation for digital data and documents.
+The 4thTech blockchain Notarisation service is also capable of; (1) storing and timestamping digital data or documents; (2) providing the verification of digital data or document authenticity, and; (3) providing access and review of the Notarisation details.